Skip to content

 When you register, you’ll be prompted to input your estimated mile pace and finishing time.
 This will be used to determine your start group on race day.

-Additionally, if you are registering for the half marathon and believe you will finish in under two hours, you will need to provide proof of time to be placed in that start group.
+Additionally, if you are registering for the half marathon and believe you will finish in under two hours, you will need to provide proof of your time to be placed in the corresponding start group.
 Proof of time can be results from another 10K race, 10-mile race, half marathon, or full marathon.

 Travel Tip: For the 5K and 10K, I recommend registering with the fastest mile pace selection available to be placed in the starting corral.

 It’s exciting to be near the starting line on race day.
-Plus, this also gives you a cushion to stop for photos or to complete the race at a slower pace if you are a jogger, run/walker, or walker.
+Additionally, this also provides a cushion to stop for photos or to complete the race at a slower pace if you are a jogger or walker.

 How Do I Plan a Magical Racecation for Disney Princess Half Marathon Weekend?